Zero-temperature criticality in the Gaussian random bond Ising model on a square lattice: Model and graph expansion

-We calculate the free energy of the Gaussian random bond Ising model on the square lattice, Eq.(\ref{RBI}), using the continuation of the high-temperature series.
-In the work~[\onlinecite{kadanoff}] the high-temperature series for this model was calculated, using the linked-cluster expansion method.
-In this method the thermal fluctuations, contributing to the free energy in the given order of the inverse temperature, $\beta$, are sorted out by their footprint on the lattice, i.e. the minimal cluster in which a given fluctuation process may occur.
+Suppose we know the averaged free energy of the model restricted onto several small clips from the regular lattice.
+Is it possible to evaluate the averaged free energy for the entire lattice?
+The graph expansion method answers this question in assertive way.
+Previously, the linked-cluster expansion method was used to find the high-temperature series for the model Eqs.~(\ref{shift},~\ref{Reduced})~\cite{kadanoff}.
+In this method the thermal fluctuations, contributing to the free energy in the given order of the inverse temperature $\beta$, are sorted out by their footprint on the lattice, i.e. by the minimal cluster in which a given fluctuation process may occur.
 It further turns out that many apparently different clusters give identical high-temperature series contributions, and therefore can be combined into broader classes, represented by a single graph, embeddable in the lattice.
-For that reason we will call this expansion a graph expansion.
-The main novel approach of this paper is to re-sum the high-temperature series before summing up the graphs.
+For that reason we shall call this expansion a graph expansion.
+This paper's novel approach is to evaluate the free energy of the graph before summing up the graphs.
 Namely, for each given graph we aim to account for all possible fluctuations in all orders of $\beta$, i.e. we try to find the accurate free energy for each graph in a wide interval of temperatures $\beta$.
 In this way we order the thermal fluctuations by widening the footprints rather than by growing the perturbation order.
+A similar approach was developed recently in~[\onlinecite{Rigol}], where a graph property like ${\cal F}_a$ was found numerically by the Hamiltonian diagonalizing procedure rather than by series expansion.